 Capital One Venture Rewards Credit Card

 One additional travel perk is getting a fee credit of up to $100 for Global Entry or TSA PreCheck.
-The signup bonus is 50,000 bonus points ($500 value) after spending $3,000 in the first 3 months.
 The annual fee is $95.

 Citi Double Cash Card

 Citi® Double Cash Card gives you the flexibility of earning the highest cash back rates before and after travel restrictions are lifted.
 You get up to 2% back on all purchases and can redeem your rewards with a minimum $20 cash balance.
 Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 To earn the cash back, you must pay at least the minimum due on time.